Still have questions? Leave a comment

 Proofreading Services?

-• calenderJan 04, 2024
+• calenderMay 04, 2025

 • calender 6 min read

 Are you confused about how to format a book for publication?
 It’s easy to get scared by the many rules and specifics of book formatting, but don’t worry.
 We’ve included everything you need to know about formatting a book for print and digital formats.
+Formatting one’s own books can be challenging, but with our experience and solutions, such as free templates and proprietary software, we have overcome these obstacles.

 Remember that formatting comes only after the three steps of book editing: developmental editing, copy editing, and line editing.
-If you start formatting a partially edited book, the process will be messy and involve a lot of reworks.
+If you start formatting a partially edited book, the process will be messy and involve a lot of rework.
 But if you’re happy with the edit, it’s time to work on the manuscript format.

 But first, let’s answer a basic question: What exactly does book formatting involve?